-NOTICE 12/3/13 - The Bonner Bridge linking Nags head to Hatteras Island has been temporairily closed while repairs are made.
-Ferry service will transport automobiles in the interim.
-Please see NCDOT for more information and alternate routes.
+NOTICE 12/16/13 - The Bonner Bridge linking Nags head to Hatteras Island has repoened.
+There may be intermittent closings while additional repairs are completed.
+Please see this NCDOT page for more information.

 The Herbert C. Bonner Bridge is a lifeline for Hatteras Island, connecting the fragile barrier island communities of seven villages with the Northern Outer Banks.
 Completed and officially opened in 1963, the Herbert C. Bonner Bridge, (known informally as just the "Bonner Bridge"), essentially opened the door for mainstream tourism to the southern Outer Banks.
 After its opening, vacationers from all over the East Coast could now access the gorgeous miles of beaches along the Cape Hatteras Seashore within minutes, instead of the lengthy and weather-dependent ferry ride that the Bonner Bridge had replaced.

 For avid island vacationers, crossing the Bonner Bridge often marks the beginning of a great beach vacation, and the mile high views of Oregon Inlet, the Atlantic Ocean, and the Pamlico Sound are an eye-opening experience for newcomers.

 With great fishing holes located at either side of the bridge, and scenic views in every direction, it's no wonder that crossing the Bonner Bridge has become an enjoyable rite of passage for over 50 years of Outer Banks vacationers.